 Patients who are found in full cardiac arrest as a result of trauma have an essentially zero chance of survival.
-If upon arrival of EMS personnel, the patient has any signs of life (pulse or respirations), rapid transportation and treatment offer the only hope for survival.
+If on the arrival of EMS personnel the patient has any signs of life (pulse or respirations), rapid transportation and treatment offer the only hope for survival.
 Trauma patients who have a witnessed cardiac arrest require rapid treatment and transportation.
+Early recognition of tension pneumothorax and immediate treatment can prove life-saving.